-Underwriting Commissions
+Underwriting Commissions or Agents Fees:

-or Agents Fees: Not to exceed 3.50% of the principal amount.
+Not to exceed 3.50% of the principal amount.

-Price to the
+Price to the Purchasers: No higher than 102% nor less than 98% of the principal amount, plus accrued interest, if any, for the Bonds and Debentures.

-Purchasers: No higher than 102% nor less than 98% of the principal amount, plus accrued interest, if any, for the Bonds and pricing or re-pricing of such Bonds, Debentures, and Long-Term Notes for securities having the same or reasonably similar maturities and having reasonably similar terms, conditions and features issued by utility companies or utility holding companies of the same or reasonably comparable credit quality and does not exceed a rate of 10% for fixed rate debt securities (exclusive of any increases in interest rates payable during a default).
-The interest rate on floating rate debt (exclusive of any increases in interest rates payable during a default) will not exceed the London Interbank Offered Rate (LIBOR) for U.S. dollar deposits of similar duration at the time of pricing by more than 500 basis point, and the initial interest rate on any floating rate debt (exclusive of any increases in interest rates payable during a default) will not exceed 10% per annum at the time of issuance.
+Interest Rate: Not to exceed those generally obtainable at the time of pricing or re-pricing of such Bonds, Debentures, and Long-Term Notes for securities having the same or reasonably similar maturities and having reasonably similar terms, conditions and features issued by utility companies or utility holding companies of the same or reasonably comparable credit quality and does not exceed a rate of 10% for fixed rate debt securities (exclusive of any increases in interest rates payable during a default).
+The interest rate on floating rate debt (exclusive of any increases in interest rates payable during a default) will not exceed the London Interbank Offered Rate (LIBOR) for U.S. dollar deposits of similar duration at the time of pricing by more than 500 basis points, and the initial interest rate on any floating rate debt (exclusive of any increases in interest rates payable during a default) will not exceed 10% per annum at the time of issuance.